-She occasionally explains math concepts to her younger sister and they hang out like peers most of the time.
+As an older sibling, she occasionally explains math concepts to her younger sister and they hang out like peers most of the time.

-She still hangs out with me.
+Delightfully, she still hangs out with me.

 But when she’s not chatting in the evening with me or watching a weekend flick with me, she is working at her part-time job as a restaurant hostess, attending ballet, jazz, and contemporary dance classes, and hanging out with friends.

-She does mature adult things.
+Not surprisingly, she does mature adult things.

 Like working at part-time jobs, practicing parallel parking, organizing her summer ballet school independently of me, and engaging her online and college teachers as an independent college student.